 CRC operates a number of programs, including conducting organizational research on nonprofit organizations and political influencers, publishing a monthly magazine titled Capital Research, producing documentary films through the “Dangerous Documentaries” label, and operating the website InfluenceWatch.

-CRC is led by the organization’s president, former George W. Bush White House aide Scott Walter, and board chair, the Hoover Institution’s Michael Franc.
+CRC is led by the organization’s president, former George W. Bush White House aide Scott Walter, and board chair Michael Franc, who has worked at the Hoover Institution and the Heritage Foundation.

 Capital Research Center was founded in 1984 under the direction of Willa Ann Johnson, who had served as a Reagan administration official.
 During Johnson’s tenure, CRC published Patterns of Corporate Philanthropy, a periodic analysis of the political valence of corporate charitable giving.
 Johnson was succeeded as president and chair of CRC in 1994 by Terrence Scanlon, the former chairman of the Consumer Product Safety Commission during the Reagan administration.